Sayter99/86ME/README.md

 ---------
 #### CHANGELOG ####

+_VERSION_: v1.7

+* Add a new property named "Motion Layer".
+This feature makes motions can be triggered parallelly in different layers.
+And Layer 1's priority is higher than 0's.
+* Support Japanese now.

 _VERSION_: v1.6

 * Will not check Windows Device Manager if users choose COM port by them self.